 Our sense of who we are, with whom we belong and identify and with whom we can join in common cause or for whom we can make sacrifices in the name of community is passed down to us by our families or broadcast to us through the media we consume.
 In a pre-modern social context, these media were local in nature and transmitted on an inter-personal basis.
 As a result, identities and cultures were primarily local in nature.
 With the advent of modern communications technologies, first the printing press, the railroad, the telephone and television, identities became nationalised and with it our sense of community and identity.

-“I believe that ancient tribal cultures have more important lessons to teach the rest of the world about the inter0connectedness of all living things and the simple fact that our very existence is dependent on the natural world we are rapidly destroying.”
+“I believe that ancient tribal cultures have more important lessons to teach the rest of the world about the inter-connectedness of all living things and the simple fact that our very existence is dependent on the natural world we are rapidly destroying.”

 Wilma Mankiller, The first woman elected Chief of the Cherokee Nation, 1945–2010

-The primary social unit for which we might make sacrifices therefore became the nation-state.
-However, with advent of the internet, the internationalisation of other communications technologies and the impact of globalisation on the international economy has come a growing awareness of shared social, economic and particularly environmental issues which transcend national boundaries.
+The primary social unit for which we might make sacrifices therefore became the ‘nation-state’.
+However, with advent of the internet, the internationalisation of other communications technologies and the impact of globalisation on the international economy has generated a growing awareness of shared social, economic and particularly environmental issues which transcend national boundaries.
 These transnational media are slowly facilitating the emergence of a sense of global citizenship, particularly amongst the younger generations who will face the costs of the environmental damage inflicted by current ones.
 At the same time, local and regional identities are enjoying a resurgence, facilitated in part by the ever lower costs of broadcasting and fueled by a sense that national governments are ignoring the interests of their regions.

 Our work serves to highlight the importance of certain key elements of intangible heritage – our sense of identity and community, our values, goals and aspirations and our sense of progress, health, happiness, wealth and prosperity.
 We see a need for an ongoing process of reappraisal of these core social values if we are to develop layers of identity and culture fit for an era of increased globalisation.
-No longer is it necessary to have just one identity, but is possible and we argue more appropriate to adopt multiple identities which one may put on and take off like an outfit of clothes, depending on the social situation in which one finds oneself.
+No longer is it necessary to have just one identity, but is possible and, we argue, more appropriate to adopt multiple identities which one may put on and take off like an outfit of clothes, depending on the social situation in which one finds oneself.

 I see a time of Seven Generations when all the colors of mankind will gather under the Sacred Tree of Life and the whole Earth will become one circle again.
 In that day, there will be those among the Lakota who will carry knowledge and understanding of unity among all living things and the young white ones will come to those of my people and ask for this wisdom.
 I salute the light within your eyes where the whole Universe dwells.
 For when you are at that center within you and I am that place within me, we shall be one.”